 Pour into the prepared tin and bake for about 50 minutes (on 175C).
 Test with a wooden skewer - if it comes out clean - the cake is done.
 If not bake for a few minutes more.
 Leave to cool in the tin for a bit and then (when you can touch the tin with your hands) take it out on a cooling wire rack.

-It keeps really well - ours was fine for about a week or freeze it on the same day.
+This traditional gingerbread recipe keeps really well - ours was fine for about a week stored in a bread tin.
+If I make more than what we can eat I freeze it on the same day and use it within month or so.

 This recipe will be firmly on our list of bakes for Christmas and I'd love to know how you get on with yours.